YingCGooi/Launch-School-101/101_109_small_problems_exercise/easy_5/bannerizer.md

 The easiest approach here is perhaps calling `String#[]` (element reference) on `paragraph`.
 At the first iteration, the first 76 characters of `paragraph` string is simply `paragraph[0, 76]`, it means that we return `76` characters starting from index `0` (first character) of paragraph.
 An example table below shows how each line is being extracted:

-Our example string with 254 characters:
+We use an example string with 254 characters:
 >
 >*'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Donec vulputate vestibulum nisi.
 Nam maximus hendrerit eros non mattis.
 Fusce a pretium elit.
 Nulla ullamcorper turpis orci, eu accumsan tellus euismod suscipit.
 Pellentesque convallis dolor dolor.'*